AAM77/Flatiron_Code_Challenger_Group/README.md

 3. Edit its name and the folders/files it contains to reflect the challenges presented during that meeting.

+4. Copy and paste the contents of the challenge_template into every new file you create when adding a new challenge.
+Fill in the info as listed.

-4. Add .
+5. Add .
-5. commit -m "<a message with any notes you wish to make"
+6. commit -m "<a message with any notes you wish to make"
-6. git push origin [branch_name]
+7. git push origin [branch_name]